-4 The emissions related to the consumption of the waste gas (part C in Figure 2) are not represented here.
-Furthermore, emissions from the flaring of waste gases for reasons other than for safety reasons are included in the boundaries until 2025, and will be deducted as from 2026.
+8 The emissions related to the consumption of the waste gas (part C in Figure 2) are not represented here.
+Furthermore, emissions from the flaring of waste gases for reasons other than for safety reasons are to be deducted as from 2026.

 Figure 4 Emission of waste gases outside the boundaries of a product benchmark.
-The green dashed line shows the boundaries of a process emissions sub-installation5
+The green dashed line shows the boundaries of a process emissions sub-installation9

 As the emissions related to the waste gas occur when the waste gas is combusted, the preliminary allocation will be given to the consumer of the waste gas.
-The preliminary free allocation is obtained by multiplying the historical activity level (HAL{WasteGas}) with a factor 0.97 and with the Carbon Leakage Exposure Factor (CLEF):
+The preliminary free allocation is obtained by multiplying the historical activity level ($HAL{WasteGas}$) with a process emissions reduction factor (PEF_k) equal to 0.97 until the end of 2027, and equal to 0.91 from 2028 onwards10, with the CLEF, and with the CBAM factor:

-$$F{pe,k} = HAL{WasteGas} \times 0.97 \times CLEF{pe,k}$$
+$$F{pe,k} = HAL{WasteGas} \times PEF_k \times CLEF{pe,k} \times CBAM{pe,k}$$